xingfeng737/CWPopup/README.md

 # CWPopup Category

-CWPopup is a category on UIViewController that allows you to easily make popup view controllers.
+Rick CWPopup is a category on UIViewController that allows you to easily make popup view controllers.

 ## Fade